 Ever heard of a kitchen triangle?
 Find out how a functional kitchen triangle works.
-Basically, to get in the zone, you want your stars to align; that is, your sink, fridge and stovetop, allowing easy flow between the three spaces.
+Basically, to get in the zone, you want your kitchen stars to align and form a triangle; that is, your sink, fridge and stovetop, allowing easy flow between the three spaces.
 The more efficient your kitchen triangle, the less energy you’ll spend running about when you’re mid-cooking with a million things to do.

 Up your appliance game

 Whether you’re dealing with appliances that are starting to show their age (like broken seals on your fridge or oven, dodgy connections on your stovetop, or just less efficiency as a whole), or they simply just don’t make the grade, consider upping your appliance game.
 Not only will more efficient appliances save you money in the long run, they’ll also save your sanity when it comes to getting dinner on the table.